blackburnman04/automateitpython/README.md

 # Automate IT
 Python 3 based application with Tkinter GUI, which provides users with the ability to perform tedious, repetitive tasks much quicker to save time.
-Examples of some functions available are Sending Bulk Emails, Check Website Uptime, Check Website IP Address, Generated Passwords, Delete Files within a certain file size range, Split PDF files, Join PDF files, and Resize images.
+Examples of some functions available are Sending Bulk Emails, Check Website Uptime, Check Website IP Address, Generate Passwords, Delete Files within a certain file size range, Split PDF files, Join PDF files, and Resize images.

 This was created for my final year computing project.